Franklin Inn Club

 Private social club in Philadelphia, Pennsylvania, U.S.

 The Franklin Inn Club is a private social club in Philadelphia, Pennsylvania.
 Founded in 1902 as a literary society, it is one of the four historic gentlemen's clubs in Philadelphia's Center City and was the first to open membership to women in Philadelphia.

+Under the classification "501(c)(7) Social and Recreation Clubs" it claimed total 2024 revenue of $490,918 and total assets of $3,858,404.